-LCA assesses environmental impacts for various environmental impacts categories such as Global Warming Potential, Acidification Potential, Eutrophication potential etc. Each impact category represents a building's impact to the environment in different ways.
-For example Global Warming Potential (GWP) represents the contribution of the building to the global warming via the release of Green House Gases to the atmosphere.
-As GWP is the environmental impact category looking into the Green House Gases like CO2, it may also be referred as embodied carbon or whole life carbon emissions of a building, depending on the scope of the assessment.
+categories such as Global Warming Potential (GWP), Acidification Potential, Eutrophication potential etc. Each impact category represents a building's environment impact in different ways.
+For example, GWP represents the contribution of the building to global warming via releasing greenhouse gases into the atmosphere.
+As GWP is the environmental impact category looking into greenhouse gases like CO2, it may also be referred to as embodied carbon or whole-life carbon emissions of a building, depending on the scope of the assessment.